Matchday Safety

 Guidance for Adults Bringing Young Fans

-The club offers all parents/guardians the opportunity to collect a free-of-charge wristband from Rammie and Ewie’s Activity Zone, located within Harrison's Hub in the North-East Corner, that their child can wear on the day of the game.
+The club offers all parents and guardians the opportunity to collect a free wristband from Rammie and Ewie’s Activity Zone, located within Harrison’s Hub in the North-East Corner, for their child to wear on matchday.

-Parents/guardians can write their contact details, stand, and seat number on the wristband, and then if their child was to become separated from them or felt unsafe, they could then approach a steward or DCFC member of staff and show their wristband.
-The steward or staff member will then duly contact parents/guardians.
+Parents and guardians can write their contact details, along with their Stand, Row, and Seat number, on the wristband.
+If a child becomes separated from their parent or guardian, or feels unsafe, they can approach a steward or member of staff and show their wristband.
+A steward or staff member will then contact the parent or guardian as quickly as possible.

 Medical Emergencies